Hong Kong Salaries Tax

 Filing Personal Tax Return

 Every taxpayer has to file annual tax returns with the Inland Revenue Department (IRD).
 The year of assessment runs from April 1 through March 31 of the following year.
 IRD sends out individual tax returns by May 1.
 Tax returns normally have to be submitted within one month from the date of issue.
 Note that even if you do not have any income to report, you still need to declare zero income in your tax form.
 A married couple can elect to receive a joint assessment, if the single assessment based on their combined income results in a lesser tax liability.
+With effect from 1 April 2019, 3 supplementary forms to Tax Return, being part of the return, should be filed together with the return.

 If you are a sole-proprietor of a business, you can file the returns within 3 months from the date of issue.